Part 1 of a 3-part Series

 The Legal Turning Point: What Counts as Control?

 In Massage Heights Franchising v.
 Hagman, 679 S.W.3d 298 (Tex.
 App.—Houston [14th Dist.]
-2023, pet. granted, rev’d), the appellate court reversed punitive damages but affirmed the trial court’s final judgment as to the franchisor’s liability and the compensatory damages award.
+2023, pet. granted, rev’d), the appellate court reversed punitive damages based on a Texas statute but affirmed the trial court’s final judgment as to the franchisor’s liability and the compensatory damages award.
 The appellate court focused on the “minutiae” of operational standards in the franchisor’s manual, suggesting that detailed brand guidance created a duty of care.

 The Texas Supreme Court disagreed.
 Citing long-standing franchise law precedent, the Texas Supreme Court emphasized: “It is not enough to show that the defendant controlled one aspect of the activities if the injury arose from another.”
 Gen. Elec.
 Co. v.
 Moritz, 257 S.W.3d 211, 214 (Tex.
 2008).
 In this case, the franchisor did not control the hiring process, which was explicitly assigned to the franchisee in the franchise agreement.
 The Texas Supreme Court found that: